 8th Grade

-While addressing many common questions young teens have about their faith, this course also teaches the basics of liturgy (including mass) and the sacraments.
-After investigating ways to receive God’s grace, students then learn ways to apply this grace while making moral decisions and carrying their faith beyond school, home, and church.
+While addressing many common questions young teens have about their faith; this course also teaches the basics of liturgy (including mass) and the sacraments.
+After investigating ways to receive God’s grace, students learn to apply it while making moral decisions and carrying their faith beyond school, home, and church.
 Students also learn practical applications of the Ten Commandments.
 All material is in accordance with the teachings of the Catholic Church.
 In addition, students explore other media (novels, podcasts, etc.) as a means of seeing both the everyday use and overarching reach of their faith.

 6th Grade